LaoMaoBoss/ComfyUI-WBLESS/README.md

    ```
 - Start up ComfyUI.
 # NOTICE
+- V2.1.1 Fixed the Get Mask Size node returning wrong dimensions in certain scenarios.
+- V2.1.0 Updated the Dominant Axis Scale, Get Image Size, and Get Mask Size nodes.
-- V2.0 is released.
+- V2.0.0 is released.
 This is the first public version.
 Version 1.0 is an internal test version and will not be made public.
 # The Nodes
 ### Set Global Variable
 > The `Set Global Variable` node allows you to store your data in variables.